Gibbons-Lab/isb_course_2021/docs/16S/talk.md

 <img src="assets/unifrac.png" width="70%">

-Weighted UniFrac scales branches by abundance.
+Weighted UniFrac further scales phylogenetic branch lengths by abundances.

 ---

 ## How to build a phylogenetic tree?

-One of the basic things we might want to look at is how the sequences across all samples are related to one another.
+One of the basic things we might want to look at is how the ASVs across all samples are evolutionarily related to one another.
 That is, we are often interested in their *phylogeny*.

 Phylogenetic trees are built from *multiple sequence alignments* and sequences are arranged by *sequence similarity* (branch length).